viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 ## Code your custom TypeScript dashboard

-{{<imgproc class="alignright" src="/tutorials/air-quality-fleet/lower-aqi.png" resize="x900" declaredimensions=true alt="The air quality dashboard you'll build.
-This one has PM2.5 readings from two different sensor machines displayed, and a key with categories of air quality." style="max-width:300px" >}}

 The [Viam TypeScript SDK](https://ts.viam.dev/) allows you to build custom web interfaces to interact with your machines.
 For this project, you'll use it to build a page that displays your air quality sensor data.
 You'll host the website locally on your Linux or MacOS computer, and view the interface in a web browser on that computer.

+{{<imgproc class="aligncenter" src="/tutorials/air-quality-fleet/lower-aqi.png" resize="x900" declaredimensions=true alt="The air quality dashboard you'll build.
+This one has PM2.5 readings from two different sensor machines displayed, and a key with categories of air quality." style="max-width:300px" >}}

 ### Set up your TypeScript project